Carla Lehmann

-Carla Lehmann (26 February 1917 – 1 December 1990) was a Canadian-born stage, film and television actress.
+Carla Lehmann (26 February 1917 – 1 December 1990) was a Canadian stage, film and television actress.

 Career

 Born in Winnipeg, Manitoba in Canada, Lehmann was the youngest of the five children of Dr Julius Lehmann and Elsa Hillerns.
 She was educated at Riverbend School (now Balmoral Hall), where she edited the school newspaper, and from the age of fifteen appeared at the Little Theatre, Winnipeg.
 Gaining a place to train for an acting career at RADA in London, she then joined the Croydon Repertory Company for a year before first appearing in the West End.
 Her stage work included appearances in several Aldwych farces.
 During the Second World War she starred in war films opposite Stewart Granger and James Mason.
 She also played in Cottage to Let opposite John Mills and Alistair Sim in 1941.

 Lehmann notably played Susan Foster in the film Candlelight in Algeria (1944) and Lady Mary Hannay in the BBC television series The Three Hostages (1952).